 Are any workers at greater risk?

-I saw someone sneeze/cough/spit at a public official or other worker or threaten to do so.
-Is there anyone I can report it to?
+Where do I report someone sneezing/coughing/spitting at a public official or other worker or threatening to do so?

 You should report anyone who intentionally sneezes/coughs/spits at another person, such as a public official or other worker, to Policelink on 131 444.
 You should also report anyone who threatens to sneeze, cough or spit at another person.